zsiki/GeoEasy/doc/reference_guide.rst

 	Transformation type selection

-The transformation parameters and the transformed coordinates are list in the *Calculation resutls* window and optionally the coordinates are written to the target data set if the *Savetransformed coordinates to file* option is selected.
+The transformation parameters and the transformed coordinates are listed in the *Calculation results* window and optionally the coordinates are written to the target data set if the *Savetransformed coordinates to file* option is selected.
 The transformation parameters are also written to a text file, if *Save transformation parameters to file*  option is selected (check the *prm*